Social choice theory: Mechanism design

 The field of mechanism design, a subset of social choice theory, deals with the identification of rules that preserve while incentivizing agents to honestly reveal their preferences.
 One particularly important result is the revelation principle, which is almost a reversal of Gibbard's theorem: for any given social choice function, there exists a mechanism that obtains the same results but incentivizes participants to be completely honest.

 Because mechanism design places stronger assumptions on the behavior of participants, it is sometimes possible to design mechanisms for social choice that accomplish apparently-"impossible" tasks.
 For example, by allowing agents to compensate each other for losses with transfers, the Vickrey–Clarke–Groves (VCG) mechanism can achieve the "impossible" according to Gibbard's theorem: the mechanism ensures honest behavior from participants, while still achieving a Pareto efficient outcome.
 As a result, the VCG mechanism can be considered a "better" way to make decisions than voting (though only so long as monetary transfers are possible).

+Amartya Sen's Collective Choice and Social Welfare

+19 years after Arrow's Social Choice and Individual Values was published, in 1970, Sen would publish Collective Choice and Social Welfare, which "expanded Arrow's original social choice framework".
+In it, Sen outlines several "conditions" that would likely produce a balanced, satisfactory outcome for both the majority and individual members of society.
+Whereas Arrow had penned his theorem with the assumption of ordinality, Sen introduced the assumption of cardinality, or interpersonal comparison, into the social-choice theory model.
+The problem with ordinality is that it excludes "information about each individual's strength of preference or about how to compare different individuals' preferences with one another".
+In contrast, Sen's version of social-choice theory notes the importance of taking into consideration factors like equality of opportunity and "capability" as they relate to individual preferences.
+Sen replaced utilitarian welfare economics' "individual utility" with the concept of "capability," which can be defined as a person's freedom of choice and economic mobility in a society.
+Furthermore, Sen emphasized that the preferences of the poor should "be the decisive criterion" in deciding an outcome.